pyzone49/projet-docker2/README.md

 ```

 ### 2. Build the Docker Image and Run the Container
+#### 2.1 Frontend Web Service (From our other subject (web development))
+This Dockerfile sets up a containerized environment for a Python web application.

+- **Base Image:** Uses Python 3.12.3 as the base image.
+- **Working Directory:** Sets the working directory in the container to the current directory.
+- **Copy Files:** Copies all the contents of the current directory on the host machine into the container.
+- **Environment Variable:** Sets the environment variable `PYTHONUNBUFFERED` to `1` to ensure output is not buffered.
+- **Copy Requirements:** Copies the `requirements.txt` file into the container.
+- **Install Dependencies:** Installs the Python packages listed in `requirements.txt`.
+- **Command:** Defines the command to run the application: `python3 manage.py runserver 0.0.0.0:8000`, which starts the Django development server and makes it accessible on port 8000.

+This Dockerfile sets up a Python environment, installs dependencies, and runs a Django web server.

+#### 2.2 Backend API
+This Dockerfile sets up a containerized environment for a Python application.

+- **Base Image:** Uses Python 3.12.3 as the base image.
+- **Working Directory:** Sets the working directory in the container to the current directory.
+- **Copy Files:** Copies all the contents of the current directory on the host machine into the container.
+- **Environment Variable:** Sets the environment variable `PYTHONUNBUFFERED` to `1` to ensure output is not buffered.
+- **Copy Requirements:** Copies the `requirements.txt` file into the container.
+- **Install Dependencies:** Installs the Python packages listed in `requirements.txt`.
+- **Command:** Defines the command to run the application: `python3 app.py`, which starts the application using `app.py`.

+This Dockerfile sets up a Python environment, installs dependencies, and runs a Python application script.
 ```sh
 docker build -t academix-project . docker run -p 8000:8000 academix-project